monushinde/Colmar-project-1/README.md

+Colmar Academy Landing Page

-This project was completed as part of Codecademy's Build a Website with HTML, CSS, and Github Pages Path.
-This was the learn how to build websites capstone project, in which we applied everything we had learned to build a responsive site from scratch.
-We were required to create a landing page for a new school, Colmar Academy.
-We were provided with wireframes and video and images resources, and instructed to make all remaining design decisions to complete the site.
-Responsive design techniques and media queries were utilized to create desktop and mobile versions of the web page.
+This project is the capstone project for Codecademy's Build a Website with HTML, CSS, and Github Pages Path.
+The goal of this project was to create a responsive landing page for a fictional school, Colmar Academy, using HTML and CSS.

 Getting Started
-To get started with the project, please ensure you have access to the wireframes provided.
-You can find here (https://content.codecademy.com/courses/freelance-1/capstone-2/colmar-academy-spec.png)

-Implementation
-You will need to implement the website layout based on the wireframes using HTML, CSS.
-Here's a breakdown of the tasks involved:
+To view the website, simply visit the following link:

+Colmar Academy Landing Page

+Project Overview
+This project involved implementing a website layout based on wireframes provided by Codecademy.
+The tasks included wireframe analysis, HTML structure creation, and CSS styling.
+Responsive design techniques and media queries were utilized to ensure the website's compatibility with both desktop and mobile devices.

+Wireframes
-Wireframe Analysis: Study the wireframes provided to understand the layout and flow of the website.
+The wireframes provided by Codecademy served as a guide for the layout and flow of the website.
+You can access the wireframes here.

-HTML Structure: Create the HTML structure of the website based on the wireframes, ensuring proper semantics and accessibility.
-CSS Styling: Apply CSS styling to the HTML structure to achieve the desired visual design.
-Make design decisions regarding colors, typography, spacing, etc.
-Technologies
+Technologies Used
-This project was created with:

 HTML
 CSS
+GitHub Pages
+Contributing
+If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+Codecademy for providing the project specifications and resources. for creating and maintaining this repository.
+Make sure to replace  with your name or organization name if applicable.
+Additionally, if you have any additional acknowledgments or contributors, you can add them to the list.
 GitHub Page URL Link# Colmar-project-1

 https://monushinde.github.io/ColmerAcademy/